drizm-team/ng2-canvas-whiteboard/README.md

 ```

 You can also use the `::ng-deep` selector if you do not want to change the ViewEncapsulation property on the component.

-##### Deprecated: `colorPickerEnabled: boolean` (default: false)
-This allows the adding of a colorPickers that the user can choose to draw with (stroke and fill color),
-and the original colors will be used when redrawing

 ##### `fillColorPickerEnabled: boolean` (default: false)
 This shows/hides the fill color picker.
 Note: if this field has been to `false`, but the `colorPickerEnabled` field has been to `true`, the color picker will be shown, as per reverse-compat needs.